 Transportation for Veterans

-The Volunteer Transportation Network provides free van rides to and from Michael E. DeBakey Department of Veterans Affairs Medical Center in Houston to Veterans who don’t have other transportation options.
-Find out how to schedule a van ride.
+The Volunteer Transportation Network (VTN) provides free van rides to and from the Michael E. DeBakey VA Medical Center for Veterans who don’t have other transportation options for their scheduled medical appointments.

 These vans transport Veterans throughout Texas.
 Each month, between 1,500 and 1,700 Veterans receive VTN transportation.